Blaine Higgs: Labour

-Higgs's government had to deal with the Canadian Union of Public Employees (CUPE) strike in October and November 2021.
+Higgs's government oversaw the Canadian Union of Public Employees (CUPE) strike in October and November 2021.
 About 20,000 workers in the education, health, transportation and infrastructure sectors went on strike for 16 days.
 On November 14, Higgs's government reached a deal with CUPE.
 The agreement included raising wages for the workers.

 First Nations

-In 2020, some First Nations chiefs urged the provincial government to call an inquiry into systemic racism following the police shooting and killing Chantel Moore and Rodney Levi after they attacked police officers in separate incidents that summer.
+In 2020, some First Nations chiefs urged the provincial government to call an inquiry into systemic racism following the separate police-involved shootings of Chantel Moore and Rodney Levi.
 The chiefs later walked out on a meeting with Higgs following his refusal to commit to an independent inquiry, stating that they were 'losing faith' in him.
 In 2021, Aboriginal Affairs Minister Arlene Dunn announced that the provincial government would hire an independent commissioner to examine systemic racism, rather than call a public inquiry.
 Indigenous leaders called the provincial government's plan a "profound disappointment."

 In 2021, the provincial government pulled out of tax-sharing agreements with 13 Mi'kmaq and Wolastoqey First Nations without consultation.

 In 2021, following a major land title claim filed by Wolastoqey Chiefs, Higgs alleged that title claim "impacts every single land owner" in the province by claiming title to "private lands of any kind" with "no limits".
 Higgs further stated that the lawsuit might lead to Indigenous people winning control of 60 per cent of the province's land, including private homes and businesses.
 However, the chief's statement of claims filed with the court only listed five forestry companies, NB Power, and the federal and provincial governments.

 In 2021, New Brunswick's Attorney General Ted Flemming sent a memo to government employees which asked them to cease making indigenous territorial acknowledgements that made reference to 'unceded' or 'unsurrendered' land.
 "As a result of this litigation, legal counsel for GNB and the Office of the Attorney General has advised that GNB employees may not make or issue territorial or title acknowledgements.
 This includes the use of territorial acknowledgements at meetings and events, in documents, and in email signatures."
 This policy faced growing backlash, including within the Premier's own cabinet.
 A leaked series of emails revealed Education Minister Dominic Cardy and Transportation Minister Jill Green wrote to the premier complaining that the new policy was causing unnecessary conflict and "creates the impression of a government intentionally reinforcing racist behaviour."